Bernoulli's principle

-Bernoulli's principle can be applied to various types of fluid flow, resulting in various forms of Bernoulli's equation.
-The simple form of Bernoulli's equation is valid for incompressible flows (e.g. most liquid flows and gases moving at low Mach number).
-More advanced forms may be applied to compressible flows at higher Mach numbers.

 Bernoulli's principle can be derived from the principle of conservation of energy.
 This states that, in a steady flow, the sum of all forms of energy in a fluid is the same at all points that are free of viscous forces.
 This requires that the sum of kinetic energy, potential energy and internal energy remains constant.
-Thus an increase in the speed of the fluid—implying an increase in its kinetic energy (dynamic pressure)—occurs with a simultaneous decrease in (the sum of) its potential energy (including the static pressure) and internal energy.
+Thus an increase in the speed of the fluid—implying an increase in its kinetic energy—occurs with a simultaneous decrease in (the sum of) its potential energy (including the static pressure) and internal energy.
 If the fluid is flowing out of a reservoir, the sum of all forms of energy is the same because in a reservoir the energy per unit volume (the sum of pressure and gravitational potential ρ g h) is the same everywhere.

-Bernoulli's principle can also be derived directly from Isaac Newton's second Law of Motion.
-If a small volume of fluid is flowing horizontally from a region of high pressure to a region of low pressure, then there is more pressure behind than in front.
+Bernoulli's principle can also be derived directly from Isaac Newton's second law of motion.
+When a fluid is flowing horizontally from a region of high pressure to a region of low pressure, there is more pressure from behind than in front.
 This gives a net force on the volume, accelerating it along the streamline.

 Fluid particles are subject only to pressure and their own weight.
 If a fluid is flowing horizontally and along a section of a streamline, where the speed increases it can only be because the fluid on that section has moved from a region of higher pressure to a region of lower pressure; and if its speed decreases, it can only be because it has moved from a region of lower pressure to a region of higher pressure.
 Consequently, within a fluid flowing horizontally, the highest speed occurs where the pressure is lowest, and the lowest speed occurs where the pressure is highest.

+Bernoulli's principle is only applicable for isentropic flows: when the effects of irreversible processes (like turbulence) and non-adiabatic processes (e.g. thermal radiation) are small and can be neglected.
+However, the principle can be applied to various types of flow within these bounds, resulting in various forms of Bernoulli's equation.
+The simple form of Bernoulli's equation is valid for incompressible flows (e.g. most liquid flows and gases moving at low Mach number).
+More advanced forms may be applied to compressible flows at higher Mach numbers.

 Incompressible flow equation

 In most flows of liquids, and of gases at low Mach number, the density of a fluid parcel can be considered to be constant, regardless of pressure variations in the flow.
 Therefore, the fluid can be considered to be incompressible, and these flows are called incompressible flows.
 Bernoulli performed his experiments on liquids, so his equation in its original form is valid only for incompressible flow.

 A common form of Bernoulli's equation is: